 And it can be sooooo tiring.
 It is without question, the most challenging job you will ever have to do, and the only job for which you have received no formal training!
 Don’t despair.
 This is a normal feeling.
 I remember leaving the hospital with my first son and suddenly realising this is real and I am in charge of this tiny person, and he is expecting me to know what I am doing.
 It is a steep learning curve and it is wonderful, but it is also difficult, especially when you are not getting much sleep.
 Your baby’s sleep need is actually quite large, possibly 15-18 hours within the day and night, but unfortunately this will rarely be in one large chunk, but rather scattered throughout a 24 hour period.
 You essentially are “on call” in this time period so you will need to look after yourself so that you not only survive this time, but that you enjoy it and thrive.

-- Take in turns with the other parent or someone else who is willing, if that is possible.
+Take in turns with the other parent or someone else who is willing, if that is possible.
 I know that you are possibly on maternity leave and that the other parent will have to go to work the next day, but looking after a small baby during the day can often be harder than going to work!
 So if it is a possibility, then take alternate nights to look after baby.
 Bear in mind that getting just a 5 hour stretch of sleep if this is at all possible, really helps regulate your mood.
 Take a look at our dads guide to the night shift for some useful tips.

 Talk about how you are feeling.
 Your mum, your sisters, your friends, even your mother in law will understand that it can be hard and emotionally charged and we need to talk it over instead of bottling it up.
 Bottling everything up will make it hard for you to get some shut-eye when it is possible, as you will find it tough to switch off, so try not to keep it all in, make sure you find time for humour as well, it will pass.